-The article in the url below contains good news from Exxon:
+The article in the first url below explores the recent struggles of Exxon:

 Instructor Teaching and Student Study Site: https://study.sagepub.com/chandler4e

 The library of CSR Newsletters are archived at: https://strategiccsr-sage.blogspot.com/

 Exxon Is Running Low

 By Bradley Olson

 The Wall Street Journal